 GSS-TSIG uses Kerberos credentials.
 Standard GSS-TSIG mode is switched on with the -g flag.
-A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -g flag.
+A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.

-- -4 This option sets use of IPv4 only.
+This option sets use of IPv4 only.

-- -6 This option sets use of IPv6 only.
+This option sets use of IPv6 only.

-- -d This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server.
+This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server.

-- -D

 This option sets extra debug mode.

-- -i This option forces interactive mode, even when standard input is not a terminal.
+This option forces interactive mode, even when standard input is not a terminal.